bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ### Turning SAML SSO enforcement on

-To enforce SAML SSO on a Workspace in Bitrise, all Workspace members have to first enable their SAML SSO related to their Org, then the owner can enforce SAML SSO on the Workspace with a simple toggle.
+To enforce SAML SSO on a Workspace in Bitrise, all Workspace members have to first enable their SAML SSO related to their Workspace, then the owner can enforce SAML SSO on the Workspace with a simple toggle.

 1. Go to your Workspace’s **Single Sign-On** tab.
 2. Toggle the switch to the right to enforce SAML SSO.